-$\begin{array}{ll} MEC &= maximum \ effluent \ concentration \\ RPA &= reasonable \ potential \ analysis \\ DNQ &= \ detected, \ but \ not \ quantified \\ \mu g/L &= micrograms \ per \ liter \\ mg/L &= milligrams \ per \ liter \\ \end{array}$
+$\begin{array}{ll} MEC &= maximum \ effluent \ concentration \\ RPA &= reasonable \ potential \ analysis \\ DNQ &= detected, \ but \ not \ quantified \\ \mu g/L &= micrograms \ per \ liter \end{array}$ mg/L = micrograms per liter mg/L = milligrams per liter

 - [1] The MEC and ambient background concentration are the actual detected concentrations unless preceded by a "<" sign, in which case the value shown is the minimum detection level (DL). - [2] The MEC or ambient background concentration is "Unavailable" when there are no monitoring data for the constituent. - [3] RPA Results = Yes, if MEC \ge WQC, B > WQC and MEC is detected, or Trigger 3 - = No, if MEC and B are < WQC or all effluent data are undetected - = Unknown (U) if no criteria have been promulgated or data are insufficient. - [4] The maximum effluent and ambient background concentrations are the total chromium concentration.
 The chromium (III) and chromium (IV) concentrations are unknown but less than these values. - [5] Reasonable potential is based in part on Basin Plan sections 7.2.1.2 and 4.7.2.2. - [6] SIP section 1.3 excludes from its reasonable potential analysis procedure priority pollutants for which a TMDL has been developed.
-TMDLs have been developed for mercury, PCBs, and selenium in San Francisco Bay.
+TMDLs have been developed for mercury and PCBs in San Francisco Bay.
 Mercury and PCBs from wastewater discharges are regulated by NPDES Permit No. CA0038849, which implements the San Francisco Bay Mercury and PCBs TMDLs.
-A TMDL has also been developed for selenium in North San Francisco Bay.
-Basin Plan section 7.2.4.5 finds that municipal wastewater dischargers have no reasonable potential to cause or contribute to the selenium impairment in San Francisco Bay segments and, therefore, are not required to have numeric effluent limitations. - [7] Asbestos sampling is only required for discharges to waters with the municipal or domestic supply (MUN) beneficial use. - Reasonable potential is based on Trigger 2 and Trigger 3 because San Pablo Bay is 303(d)-listed for dioxin-TEQ and elevated levels of dioxin-TEQ are found in San Francisco Bay fish tissue.
+A TMDL has also been developed for selenium in North San Francisco Bay, which includes San Pablo Bay.
+Basin Plan section 7.2.4.5 finds that municipal wastewater dischargers have no reasonable potential to cause or contribute to the selenium impairment in San Francisco Bay segments and, therefore, are not required to have effluent limitations. - [7] Asbestos sampling is only required for discharges to waters with the municipal or domestic supply (MUN) beneficial use. - [8] Reasonable potential is based on Trigger 3 because San Francisco Bay is 303(d)-listed for dioxin-TEQ, elevated levels of dioxin-TEQ are found in San Francisco Bay fish tissue, and some dioxin congeners have been detected in the plant effluent.